ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/security/security-whitepaper/index.md

-The Chrome browser in ChromeOS brings security features like renderer process sandboxing, Safe Browsing, and Site Isolation, which provide protections against non-persistent compromises: its harder for malicious webpages to compromise the OS.
+The Chrome browser in ChromeOS brings security features like renderer process sandboxing, Safe Browsing, and Site Isolation, which provide protections against non-persistent compromises: it's harder for malicious webpages to compromise the OS.
 These features are enabled by default, and protect all Chrome users, including those on ChromeOS.
 For ChromeOS users, Verified boot means increased protection from persistent compromises: even in the unlikely case that a device